cblopez/mvcphpgenerator/README.md

 Created by Christian Barral

 ## Fixed
-Fixed several syntax erros on diferent files.
+Fixed several syntax errors on different files.

 ## NEW!
 Command line arguments!
-Create file structure from input file.
+Create file structure and PHP files from an input file.
 Index Generation is now optional.
 Output directory can now be chosen.
 Output directory name can now be modified.

 ## Instructions
 Download the script and execute it via terminal